let1tbee/GmailAutoReply/README.md

 MAILTEMPLATE = "Thank you for your email!
 We will get back to you shortly." # Reply template SECRET_TOKEN = YOUR_SECRET_TOKEN
 ```
+In case webhook functionality is required , set up Google Script with provided code.

 ## 💻 Usage